Wine Workouts Are Just What We Need in our Fitness Routines

 While the Chicago Architecture Foundation has been around since the 1960s, summer 2018 has a big treat in store for architecture junkies, when the foundation opens the brand-new Chicago Architecture Center overlooking the river.
 In addition to the architecture tours CAF has become known for, the new center will feature nearly 10,000 square feet of exhibition space that will host an interactive Chicago Model and a new, permanent skyscraper exhibit.

-What to know before you go: Check online in summer 2018 for hours and admission information.
+What to know before you go: The Center will open August 31, 2018.
+Check online for hours and admission information.

 Best literary museum: American Writers Museum